teamcodecrak/where_itz_app/README.md

 To make email and password fields shorter in the browser, put the entire form element into a <div> tag, and then add a class to it called col-md-4.
 This leverages the Bootstrap grid layout and will take up 4 columns.

+Using <u></u> to underline text
+Hold Options in terminal to skip through each word

 ## Usage
 How does one go about using it?
 Provide various use cases and code examples here.

 ## Project Status